dominikborkowski/packer-aws-runner/README.md

 # packer-aws-runner

 Basic CICD node for using Hashicorp's Packer as GitLab runner in AWS.
-To make it as slim as possible, binaries for software other than AWS CLI are copied from another container built for compiling these tools.
+To make it as slim as possible the binaries for software other than AWS CLI are copied from a set of other containers, created specifically for compiling those tools.

 ## What's included